Hardcore Budgeting: 8 Ways to Live on the Cheap

 You may be going through a similar situation.
 This could be for many reasons, perhaps the break down of a relationship, someone passing away, too many bills, unemployment.
 The list is endless.
 The shame you may feel will be compounding to your problems.

 Let's step back and take a look at it from the outside.
-Although you may think that the problems aren't that bad yet, it wouldn’t take much for the scale to tip and everything could come crashing down.
+Although you may think that the problems aren't that bad yet, it wouldn’t take much to reach a tipping point.

 When you are trying to lose weight what is the first thing many diet programs have you do?
 Write down what you eat.
 This is the same for spending.
 You may feel like this is an unnecessary step but it isn't.
 If you don't know where your money is going, how are you going to control it?
 By doing this for a month you should have a clearer picture of where unnecessary expenditures are occurring .
 Don't con yourself into thinking, 'I needed that'.
 The truth is you probably wanted it but didn't need it.
 If you have never made a budget, now is a good time to start.
 Why this isn't emphasized in schools more, I have no idea, this is a life skill that needs to be mastered.